 That said, there’s a good chance you’ll never need to show additional documentation, even if it’s listed as required.

 Bottom Line: It’s always best to be prepared.
 If you have any issues during your trip and need an identification form, you certainly want to have it ready to hand over.
 Before you go, be sure to check out our post about what ID and documentation your child needs to fly.

 14. Bring a Car Seat

-If you plan to rent or hire a car at your destination and don’t know that you can get a car seat there, take a car seat with you.
-Most car rental companies have car seats available with your rental, but you should confirm before your trip that there will be a car seat there and available for your use.
-Some car services have car seats as well, but they are generally less common than car rental companies with car seats.
+If you plan to rent a car and don’t know that you can get a car seat there, take a car seat with you.
+Most car rental companies have car seats, but you should confirm before your trip that there’s one available for your use.

 15. Bring Electronic Devices